gaudiom4git/Credit_Risk_Analysis/README.md

 ![Combination Over and Under SMOTEEN](https://github.com/gaudiom4git/Credit_Risk_Analysis/blob/main/Resources/SMOTEEN.png)

-* Balance Accuracy Score = 52.75% The False Negative = 26 which means the Model predicted credit card risk as Low Risk but actually those are High risk.
+* Balance Accuracy Score = 52.75%.
+False Negative = 26.
 * The precision of prediction using this model:Low Risk(1) is 1 and High Risk(0) is 0.01
 * The recall(sensitivity) for predicting Low Risk is 0.58 and High Risk is 0.70
 * The F1 score for Low Risk is higher 0.73 and high risk is 0.02